-- (1) The County will implement the 2%@55 retirement enhancement (Government Code Section 31676.16) for employees in the General Retirement Plan on or before September 7, 2003.
-This implementation is contingent on reaching agreement with all employee organizations representing employees in the General Retirement Plan or on enactment of legislation enabling implementation of such benefits by individual bargaining unit. - The County will implement the 2%@55.5 retirement enhancement (Government Code Section 31676.14) for employees in the General Retirement Plan in March, 2005.
-This implementation is contingent on enactment of legislation enabling the determination of member contribution rates to be based upon an annuity of 1/120 of final pay per year of service at age 55.
-This implementation is further contingent on reaching agreement with all employee organizations representing employees in the General Retirement Plan or on enactment of legislation enabling implementation of such benefits by individual bargaining unit. - (3) The benefit enhancement under Government Code section 31676.16 (2%@55) shall be applicable only to those employees who retire after the County's implementation of section 31676.16.
-The benefit enhancement under Government Code section 31676.14 (2% @55.5)

-shall be applicable only to those employees who retire after the County's implementation of section 31676.14.

-- (4) The enhancement will apply to all future general service and all general service back to the date of employment pursuant to the Board of Supervisor's authority under Government Code section 31678.2 (a).
+- (1) Effective September 7, 2003, the County implemented the 2%@55 retirement enhancement (Government Code Section 31676.16) for employees in the General Retirement Plan. - (2) Effective March 2005, the County implemented the 2%@55.5 retirement enhancement (Government Code Section 31676.14) for employees in the General Retirement Plan. - (3) The benefit enhancement under Government Code section 31676.16 (2%@55) shall be applicable only to those employees who retire after the County's implementation of section 31676.16.
+The benefit enhancement under Government Code section 31676.14 (2% @55.5) shall be applicable only to those employees who retire after the County's implementation of section 31676.14. - (4) The enhancement will apply to all future general service and all general service back to the date of employment pursuant to the Board of Supervisor's authority under Government Code section 31678.2 (a).
 Government Code section 31678.2(b) authorizes the collection, from employees, of all or part of the contributions by a member or employer or both, that would have been required if either section 31676.16 or 31676.14 had been in effect during the time period specified in the resolution adopting either section 31676.16 or 31676.14, and that the time period specified in the resolution will be all future and past general service back to the date of employment.
-Based upon this understanding and agreement, employees will share in the cost of the 31676.16 or 31676.14 enhancements through increased retirement contributions by way of payroll deductions as follows: - Effective August 30, 2003, employees shall contribute 1% of compensation earnable as defined in SamCERA regulations - Effective August 28, 2004, employees shall contribute an additional 1% compensation earnable as defined in SamCERA regulations for a total of 2% - Effective March 13, 2005, employees shall contribute an additional 1% of compensation earnable as defined in SamCERA regulations compensation earnable as defined in SamCERA regulations for a total of 3% - These contributions will not be reduced by the employer pick-ups described below in Section 36. - Employees with "mixed" general and safety time shall not contribute in accordance with the schedule set forth above but rather shall contribute in accordance with the schedule set forth in section 34.2. - The County will pay a general wage increase of pay as set forth in section 8.1, and it is understood and agreed that this wage increase will help employees pay the increased retirement contributions set forth above.
+Based upon this understanding and agreement, employees will share in the cost of the 31676.16 or 31676.14 enhancements through increased retirement contributions by way of payroll deductions as follows:

+- Effective August 30, 2003, employees shall contribute 1% of compensation earnable as defined in SamCERA regulations - Effective August 28, 2004, employees shall contribute an additional 1% compensation earnable as defined in SamCERA regulations for a total of 2% - Effective March 13, 2005, employees shall contribute an additional 1% of compensation earnable as defined in SamCERA regulations compensation earnable as defined in SamCERA regulations for a total of 3% - These contributions will not be reduced by the employer pick-ups described below in Section 36. - Employees with "mixed" general and safety time shall not contribute in accordance with the schedule set forth above but rather shall contribute in accordance with the schedule set forth in section 34.2. - The County paid a general wage increase of pay as set forth in section 8.1 of the then current MOU, and it is understood and agreed that this wage increase will help employees pay the increased retirement contributions set forth above.

-Employees who are employed prior to the effective date of the implementation of section 31676.16 (2% @55) and who retire before the implementation date of section 31676.14 (2%@55.5) and who are eligible to receive a higher benefit under the current formula set forth in section 31676.1, will receive the higher benefit and a refund of any increase in contributions plus interest resulting from the implementation of Government Code section 31676.16.
+Employees who are employed prior to the effective date of the implementation of section 31676.16 (2% @55) and who retire before the implementation date of section 31676.14 (2% @55.5) and who are eligible to receive a higher benefit under the current formula set forth in section 31676.1, will receive the higher benefit and a refund of any increase in contributions plus interest resulting from the implementation of Government Code section 31676.16.

-Section 36.
-Retirement Contributions
+Section 36 Retirement Contributions

-Effective October 12, 2003, for all represented employees, the County shall assume 15% of the employee's retirement contributions.
+Effective April 23, 2006, for all represented employees, the County shall assume 20% of the employee's retirement contributions.
 This pick-up of the employee's retirement contributions will not reduce contributions required under Sections 34.2 or 35.2 above.